Sacraments & Faith Development

 Permanent Diaconate.
 New candidates to the Diaconate program are not being received at this time.
 This ancient order, restored to the life of the Church, is open to married and single men who are at least 32 years old.
 Men who are ordained receive the Sacrament of Holy Orders.
 The term "permanent" means that a man is ordained a deacon for life, as opposed to the "transient" deacon, who is a deacon for just a short while and then becomes a priest.
 A permanent deacon usually has another career in order to support his family.
 The priorities of a deacon are: 1) family, 2) job, 3) diaconate.

 We now have 24-hour Adoration in the Chapel.
 Anyone is welcome to sign up.
 Please come anytime to spend time with our Lord.
 Contact the Parish Office with any questions, (812) 490-1000

 Cursillo - Little Course in Christianity

 Masses may be offered for your loved ones.
-A $10 offering is suggested.
 Call the parish office for more information, (812) 490-1000

+We are blessed to have people praying for persons in their time of sickness, special needs, etc. Everyone is welcome to call with prayer requests for you, your family or friends at (812) 490-1000.
 If you have a particular intention or need, simply call the parish office for more information.
 The intention will be passed through the network so that together petitions are brought in prayer to the Lord.
-Contact Parish Office, (812) 490-1000
+Contact Parish Office, (812) 490-1000.

 The RCIA process is designed to help adults become part of the active faith life of the Church.
 It is based upon the liturgical year.
 The sessions focus on the sacraments and traditions of the Church, along with how faith operates in our daily life and how we express it in worship and praise.
-Interested persons should contact Jay VanHoosier, (812) 490-1000
+Interested persons should call (812) 490-1000.